All About Chemophobia, the Fear of Chemicals, and How to Overcome it with Psychological Therapy & Counselling

-There is no scientific evidence that Chemophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+Furthermore, there is no scientific evidence that Chemophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that biomedical models of mental illness are given in the media.

-On the contrary, Chemophobia is much more likely to be the result of the sufferers subjective evaluation (meaning-making) of what happened to them and is therefore a psychosocial phenomenon.
+On the contrary, Chemophobia is much more likely to be the result of your own, subjective evaluation (meaning-making) of what happened to you and is therefore better described as a psychosocial phenomenon.

 Chemophobia Symptoms & Behaviours